by Susan Flantzer © Unofficial Royalty 2018

 In 1909, following several deaths within the Imperial Family including Vladimir’s, Kirill was third in line to the Russian throne after Nicholas II’s hemophiliac son Alexei and Nicholas’ younger brother Michael.
 Nicholas II relented and allowed Kirill to return to Russia, restoring his Imperial titles, his military positions, and his funding.
 Maria Pavlovna finally decided to convert to Russian Orthodoxy to help Kirill’s possibility of inheriting the throne.

-When the Commander of the White Army told Maria Pavlovna that the Bolsheviks were going to win the Russian Civil War, she finally agreed to go into exile.
-On February 13, 1920, Maria Pavlovna, her son Andrei, his mistress Matilde Kschessinska and her son Vladimir boarded an Italian ship in the direction of Venice, Italy.
-They made their way from Venice to Switzerland and then to France, where Maria Pavlovna’s health failed.
+When the Commander of the White Army told Maria Pavlovna that the Bolsheviks would win the Russian Civil War, she finally agreed to go into exile.
+On February 13, 1920, Maria Pavlovna, her son Andrei, his mistress Matilde Kschessinska, and her son Vladimir boarded an Italian ship in the direction of Venice, Italy.
+They traveled from Venice to Switzerland and then to France, where Maria Pavlovna’s health failed.
 Grand Duchess Maria Pavlovna died on September 6, 1920, aged 66, surrounded by her family at her villa (now the Hotel La Souveraine) in Contrexéville, France.

 Grand Duchess Maria Pavlovna had a passion for jewelry and her collection was renowned.
 She was one of the few members of the Romanov family who managed to get her jewelry out of Russia.
 British art dealer and diplomatic courier Albert Stopford, a family friend, rescued the jewelry from her Vladimir Palace safe and smuggled the jewels out of Russia to England.
 After Maria Pavlovna’s death, the jewelry was sold by her children to support their lives in exile.
 Queen Mary of the United Kingdom purchased some of the jewelry including the Vladimir Tiara.
 Maria Pavlovna had received the tiara as a gift from her husband at the time of their wedding.
 Grand Duchess Elena Vladimirovna inherited the tiara from her mother.
 Queen Mary bought the tiara in 1921 and had the tiara altered to accommodate fifteen of the Cambridge cabochon emeralds.
 The original drop pearls can easily be replaced as an alternative to the emeralds.
 Queen Mary personally gave the tiara to her granddaughter Queen Elizabeth II.